 MIG is active with many actions in the field of CSR (Corporate Social Responsibility).
-As an example, we only mention the "Japan Day" in Düsseldorf, Germany, where many employees engage voluntarily.
+In this context, MIG usually supports the "Japan Day" in Düsseldorf/Germany, where many employees engage voluntarily.
+However, owing to COVID-19, this event, too, was canceled in the financial year.

-The corporate principles of Mitsubishi Corporation apply as material non-financial performance indicators:
+The corporate principles of Mitsubishi Corporation constitute its key non-financial performance indicators:

 - Corporate Social Responsibility

-- Fairness & Integrity
+- · Fairness & Integrity

 - International understanding through trade

-These are also reflected in the Code of Conduct of MIG being a binding guideline for each employee that is lived on a daily basis.
+These are also reflected in the Code of Conduct of MIG, which is a binding guideline for each employee and is lived every day.

-Hence, all acting of the employees is directed to a sustainable growth under taking into account the needs of environment and of society.
-Thus, MIG for example offered to its employees the participation in the Earthwatch program, financed by Mitsubishi Corporation, aiming at protecting the environment as well as supporting the research and education concerning environmental protection and fighting against poverty.
+Hence, all acting of the employees is directed towards sustainable growth taking into account the needs of environment and of society.
+MIG enables its employees to participate in the "Earthwatch" program, financed by Mitsubishi Corporation, which aims at protecting the environment and supporting research and education in the field of environmental protection and fight against poverty; unfortunately, this financial year the program could not be carried out due to the COVID-19 travel restrictions.